jens-hoffmann/SpringBoot-PizzaService/README.md

-# Pizza Service - Spring Boot Web MVC Demo
+# Pizza Service - Spring Boot Web MVC Demo with Camunda BPMN workflow service

-This is a small prototype demo for Spring Boot Web MVC
+This is a small prototype demo for Spring Boot Web MVC connected to Camunda BPMN workflow engine

 ## Prerequisite